saulrichardson/edgar-ai/README.md

-2. **Schema lookup (warm-start)** – If Memory already holds a schema whose `goal_id` matches the current document, we reuse it and jump **directly to extraction** – saving four LLM calls.
-Otherwise we enter the cold-start
+2. **Schema lookup (warm-start)** – If Memory already holds a schema whose `goal_id` matches the current document, we reuse it and jump **directly to extraction** – saving several LLM calls.
-   path:

-   **Schema Variants** – With the new prompt rules (observability, granularity, normal-form arrays), three candidate schemas are generated.

-3. **Schema-Critic (per variant)** – Each candidate is scored against a set of design principles (normal-form modelling, observability, naming clarity…).
-   The numeric scores are passed downstream so poor schemas can be rejected *before* any extraction work.

-4. **Referee** – Combines its own reasoning with the Schema-Critic score vectors to pick the winner (or trigger a merge path).
-The champion is persisted in Memory.
-See `docs/referee_merge_strategy.md` for optional merge logic.
+3. **Schema Evolution Engine** – Cold-start path only.
+Internally generates candidate schemas, critiques them against design principles, refines, and selects a champion.
+(This condenses the former *Variants → Critic → Refiner → Referee* loop into a single conceptual step.
+See `docs/schema_evolution.md` for the full breakdown.)
+The champion schema is persisted in Memory.

-5. **Prompt-Builder** – Converts the schema into a deterministic extraction prompt, surfacing any nested `json_schema` so the LLM knows when to emit arrays of objects.
+4. **Prompt-Builder** – Converts the selected schema into a deterministic extraction prompt, surfacing any nested `json_schema` so the LLM knows when to emit arrays of objects.

-6. **Extractor** – Large-context model returns structured JSON rows.
+5. **Extractor** – Large-context model returns structured JSON rows.
 All prompts, model SHAs, and raw outputs are logged for provenance.

-7. **Row-level Critic + Memory** – Another persona re-reads the document and grades each cell, referencing past mistakes stored in Memory.
+6. **Row-level Critic + Memory** – Another persona re-reads the document and grades each cell, referencing past mistakes stored in Memory.
 Feedback is appended to the row’s lineage.

-8. **Tutor** – When critic notes accumulate, the Tutor rewrites the schema or prompt section and submits a pull-request-style patch for human or automated approval (champion–challenger logic).
+7. **Tutor** – When critic notes accumulate, the Tutor rewrites the schema or prompt section and submits a pull-request-style patch for human or automated approval (champion–challenger logic).

-9. **Breaker** – Generates synthetic edge cases designed to fail current prompts, feeding them back into the pipeline and forcing continual hardening.
+8. **Breaker** – Generates synthetic edge cases designed to fail current prompts, feeding them back into the pipeline and forcing continual hardening.